-Backdrop Switzerland (L'Age d'homme, CHF75), drawing largely on photos in the Swiss Cinémathèque, the co-publisher, provides a record of all those foreign films that have used this country as the scene for their stories.
-Not surprisingly, the cover is of Sean Connery in Goldfinger (1964).
+Backdrop Switzerland (L'Age d'homme, CHF75), drawing largely on photos in the Swiss Cinémathèque, its co-publisher, provides a record of all those foreign films that have used this country as the scene for their stories.
+Not surprisingly, the cover is of Sean Connery on the Furka pass in Goldfinger (1964).
 The fictional car chase is now commemorated by a plaque.

-Schregle, a Geneva-born teacher of creative writing and curator of exhibitions these days, was in Sierre on 13 May 2017 along with Swiss 70s star Marthe Keller (the last person to be bound by Swiss stereotypes), who has written a foreword to the book.
+The author, a Geneva-born teacher of creative writing and curator of exhibitions these days, was in Sierre on 13 May 2017 along with Swiss 70s star Marthe Keller (the last person you can imagine being bound by Swiss stereotypes), who has written a foreword to the book.

-They came to an early morning presentation organized by DreamAgo, Pascale Rey's effort to establish a Swiss Sundance festival and a screenwriting workshop known as Plume et Pellicule.
+Schregle and Keller came to an early morning presentation organized by DreamAgo, film enthusiast Pascale Rey's effort to establish a Swiss Sundance festival and a screenwriting workshop known as Plume et Pellicule.

 Both Keller and Schregle admitted Switzerland is a word that "makes people dream", and that's part of its attraction for foreign film-makers.
 The fantasy's so strong many don't even bother to come here.

 So Prague stands in for Zurich in The Bourne Identity (2002).
 Geneva was recreated in England for Peter Greenaway's 8 1/2 Women (1999).
 Lindau, Germany, stood in for Montreux and Geneva in The Holcroft Covenant (1985).
 The Sound of Music (1965) used Obersalzburg, Austria, for the Swiss Alps, with some excuse.